 Student Ethics and Disposition Review

-Teacher credential candidates in the Single Subject Credential Program are expected to abide by the Code of Ethics of the National Education Association and the department program's candidate dispositions statement.
+Teacher credential candidates in the Teaching Credential Program are expected to abide by the Code of Ethics of the National Education Association and the department program's candidate dispositions statement.
 Graduate Studies disqualification policy allows a department to determine if a student fails to behave in a manner commensurate with professional standards of the discipline.
 Such a disqualification is called an administrative-academic disqualification.
 In cases where there has been breach of ethical conduct by a teacher credential candidate, individuals may request a review of that conduct by a review panel according to the following process:

 Student Conduct Review Steps

 - Incident is brought to the attention of the Department Chair or Credential Program Coordinator who reviews the case, confers with all parties involved (including school site personnel, faculty, the student teacher, etc).
 A report of the incident must be filed with a clear statement of the breach of the code of ethics and dispositions and a detailed listing of evidence.